Helena Artillery: Kentucky Campaign

 During the Kentucky Campaign in the summer of 1862, Calvert's Arkansas Battery was assigned to Major General William E. Hardee's Left Wing (Corps) of the Army of Mississippi.
-During the October 8, 1862, Battle of Perryville, the battery was split, with one section of two 2 6-pound Smooth Boore cannon under Second Lieutenant Thomas J. Key assigned to support Brigadier General BG Patrick Ronayne Cleburne's 2nd Brigade of Major General Simon Bolivar Buckner's Third Division and one section of two 12-pounder Howitzers under Second Lieutenant Sylvanus G. Hanley assigned to support Colonel Joseph Wheeler's Cavalry Brigade.
+During the October 8, 1862, Battle of Perryville, the battery was split, with one section of two 6-pound Smooth Boore cannon under Second Lieutenant Thomas J. Key assigned to support Brigadier General Patrick Ronayne Cleburne's 2nd Brigade of Major General Simon Bolivar Buckner's Third Division and one section of two 12-pounder Howitzers under Second Lieutenant Sylvanus G. Hanley assigned to support Colonel Joseph Wheeler's Cavalry Brigade.
 Following Bragg's decision to retreat from Kentucky, the Confederate Army of the Mississippi was renamed on November 20, 1862, as the Army of Tennessee and was divided into two corps commanded by Generals Polk and William J. Hardee.
 A third corps was formed from troops from the Department of East Tennessee and commanded by Edmund Kirby Smith.